OverStruck/My_Youtube/README.md

 *Any feedback is appreciated.
 If you have any suggestions to improve this extension, don't hesitate to let me know.*

-###What's happening now?
-Version 1.3 is on the making, it'll add a couple of new features along with a version for Firefox<br>

 #Mi Youtube™
 Mi Youtube ™ es ​​una extensión orientada a ávidos Youtubers.
 Actúa como un notificador dandote a saber cuando tus youtubers favoritos han subido nuevos videos.